-Microsoft Teams Exploratory is basically a license that can be used for Microsoft Teams premium access (trial) without paying for it first, designed for the organizations that are part of the big Microsoft service called Azure AD.
-As explained by Microsoft, the Exploratory experience allows users in an organization to start exploring Teams without needing the Team software’s license.
+Microsoft Teams Exploratory is basically a license that can be used for Microsoft Teams premium access (trial) without paying for it first.
+It’s designed for the organizations that are part of the big Microsoft service called Azure AD.
+As explained by Microsoft, the Exploratory experience allows users in an organization to start exploring Teams without needing its paid license.

 Can I use Teams Exploratory for free?

 Yes.
 Microsoft is offering the Teams Exploratory experience at no additional cost for organizations that actively use the Azure Active Directory (AAD).
 The Exploratory experience is thus available for free till the next enterprise agreement anniversary, at which point users or the organization will have to move to a paid license with which Microsoft Teams can be used.

 The following list of services can be accessed by admins using the Teams Exploratory experience:

 - Office Online

 - PowerApps for Microsoft 365 or Office 365

 - Flow for Microsoft 365 or Office 365

 - Microsoft StaffHub

 - Microsoft Stream for Microsoft 365 and Office 365 E1 SKUs